khurramjaved96/real-time-networks/README.md

 To compile this project locally, you'll have to link your MariaDB C++ connector locally, as demonstrated in `CMakeLists.txt`.
 You'll also need to uncomment essentially everything under the comment "For running locally".

+## Test cases
+Test cases can be added in the tests directory.
+Create a new .h and .cpp file for the testcase and call the test case function in tests/test.cpp.
+The repo uses Travis-CI for Continuous Integration.